openshift-eng/aos-cd-jobs/docs/sop/buildvm-setup.md

   - The system must be plugged into a lab Ethernet port.
 Port 16W306A was joined to the engineering network for this purpose.
 - Setup "jenkins" user
   - Create user
+    - If user home must be in anywhere non-default (such as on an NFS share) advanced steps will be required:
+      - \# Assuming a mount at /mnt/nfs
+      - mkdir /mnt/nfs/home
+      - semanage fcontext -a -e /home /mnt/nfs/home/jenkins # Tell SELinux this path is allowed
+      - restorecon /mnt/nfs/home
+      - useradd -m -d /mnt/nfs/home/jenkins jenkins
   - Ensure user has at least 100GB in home directory (Jenkins server will run as jenkins user and workspace will reside here).
   - Add `jenkins    ALL=(ALL)    NOPASSWD: ALL` to the bottom of /etc/sudoers (https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux)
   - Create "docker" group and add "jenkins" user to enable docker daemon operations without sudo.
 - Configure git
-  - `git config user.name "Jenkins CD Merge Bot"`
+  - `git config --global user.name "Jenkins CD Merge Bot"`
-  - `git config user.email smunilla@redhat.com`  (or current build point-of-contact)
+  - `git config --global user.email smunilla@redhat.com`  (or current build point-of-contact)
-  - `git config push.default simple`
+  - `git config --global push.default simple`
 - Configure docker
   - You should use a production configuration of devicemapper/thinpool for docker with at least 150GB of storage in the VG
   - Edit /etc/sysconfig/docker and set the following: `INSECURE_REGISTRY='--insecure-registry brew-pulp-docker01.web.prod.ext.phx2.redhat.com:8888 --insecure-registry rcm-img-docker01.build.eng.bos.redhat.com:5001 --insecure-registry registry.access.stage.redhat.com'`